AgrarMo/Agricultural-Organizations-in-the-Web/README.md

 ### Executing program

-If you want to run the code for another nation: First: adopt keywords, and websites which are not supposed to be crawled (e.g. newspapers) in the Agrarorga.ipynb file.
+If you want to run the crawler for comprehending another nations agricultural webscape: First: adopt keywords, the country specifc domain ending, and websites which are not supposed to be crawled (e.g. newspapers) in the Agrarorga.ipynb file.
 Then test the crawler intesnively and adopt the keyword list and the exclision list.
 Only then let it run in python.
 When the crawler has finished or is stopped intentionately, run the second cell of the ipynb file.
 Then install the sigma graphology and react requirements in terminal via npm.
 Run npm start to host the website locally.

 ## Authors